skahds/SLM/README.md

 4. select the slm's mods you want
 5. move them to %appdata%/lootplot/mods

-## DOWNLOAD (OLD)
-1. go to "releases"
-2. download slm.zip
-3. put the zip inside of %appdata%/lootplot/mods
-4. unzip it

 if you have any suggestion/feedback, feel free to send them at the forum in UMG's Discord